theupshift/chrdev/posts/2019-10-27-my-blogging-stack-in-2020.md

 - minify css
 - add build commit to html footer

+a post that explains how to [deploy an 11ty static site with github actions on aws s3](/posts/2019-08-29-Deploy-Eleventy-site-with-Github-Actions-on-AWS-S3/)

 # uat

 cypress is now my choice when it comes to user acceptance tests.